Graduate Admission Requirements

 Students admitted to the MS program must have completed a BA or BS degree.
 An undergraduate degree in anthropology is not necessary in order to be admitted to the graduate program; however, all graduate students are expected to gain and demonstrate a solid and substantive base in anthropology prior to advancement in the program.
 The Graduate Committee may require students to complete specific courses at the time of admission.

 Complete the Purdue Electronic Application for Graduate Study.
 Create an application account to start your Graduate School application.

 You will be emailed a temporary PIN to log into the Graduate School Application.
 (Be sure to check your junk mail folder if you do not see the email.)
 Log in using your birth date and this temporary PIN.
 Once logged in, you will be prompted to create a password.
 Use this password along with your email address in subsequent logins.
 Review the GoldAnswers Web page if you require technical assistance while completing your application.

 Pay the non-refundable Application Fee online via credit card: $60 for domestic applicants (including permanent residents) and $75 for international applicants.
+Information of fee waivers.